Peopling of the Americas: Mitochondrial (mtDNA) lineages

-The development of high-resolution genomic analysis has provided opportunities to further define Native American subclades and narrow the range of Asian subclades that may be parent or sister subclades.
+The development of high-resolution genomic analysis has provided opportunities to define Native American subclades further and to narrow the range of Asian subclades that may be parent or sister subclades.

 The common occurrence of the mtDNA Haplogroups A, B, C, and D among eastern Asian and Native American populations has long been recognized, along with the presence of haplogroup X. As a whole, the greatest frequency of the four Native American associated haplogroups occurs in the Altai-Baikal region of southern Siberia.
 Some subclades of C and D closer to the Native American subclades occur among Mongolian, Amur, Japanese, Korean, and Ainu populations.

-With further definition of subclades related to Native American populations, the requirements for sampling Asian populations to find the most closely related subclades grow more specific.
-Subhaplogroups D1 and D4h3 have been regarded as Native American specific based on their absence among a large sampling of populations regarded as potential descendants of source populations, over a wide area of Asia.
+As subclades related to Native American populations are further defined, the requirements for sampling Asian populations to identify the most closely related subclades become more specific.
+Subhaplogroups D1 and D4h3 have been regarded as Native American-specific because they are absent from a large sample of populations considered potential descendants of source populations across a wide area of Asia.
 Among the 3,764 samples, the Sakhalin–lower Amur region was represented by 61 Oroks.
 In another study, Subhaplogroup D1a has been identified among the Ulchis of the lower Amur River region (4 among 87 sampled, or 4.6%), along with Subhaplogroup C1a (1 among 87, or 1.1%).
 Subhaplogroup C1a is regarded as a close sister clade of the Native American Subhaplogroup C1b.

 Subhaplogroup D1a has also been found among ancient Jōmon skeletons from Hokkaido The modern Ainu are regarded as descendants of the Jōmon.
 The occurrence of the Subhaplogroups D1a and C1a in the lower Amur region suggests a source population from that region distinct from the Altai-Baikal source populations, where sampling did not reveal those two particular subclades.
 The conclusions regarding Subhaplogroup D1 indicating potential source populations in the lower Amur and Hokkaido areas stand in contrast to the single-source migration model.

 Subhaplogroup D4h3 has been identified among Han Chinese.
 Subhaplogroup D4h3 from China does not have the same geographic implication as Subhaplotype D1a from Amur-Hokkaido, so its implications for source models are more speculative.
 Its parent lineage, Subhaplotype D4h, is believed to have emerged in East Asia, rather than Siberia, around 20,000 BP.
 Subhaplogroup D4h2, a sister clade of D4h3, has also been found among Jōmon skeletons from Hokkaido.
 D4h3 has a coastal trace in the Americas.

 X is one of the five mtDNA haplogroups found in Indigenous Americans.
 Native Americans mostly belong to the X2a clade, which has never been found in the Old World.
 According to Jennifer Raff, X2a probably originated in the same Siberian population as the other four founding maternal lineages, and that there is no compelling reason to believe it is related to X lineages found in Europe or West Eurasia.
-The Kennewick man fossil was found to carry the deepest branch of the X2a haplogroup, and he did not have any European ancestry that would be expected for a European origin of the lineage.
+The Kennewick man fossil was found to carry the deepest branch of the X2a haplogroup, and he had no European ancestry, as expected if the lineage originated in Europe.